Engage

 Who Was This For?

-The newsletter was designed for individuals interested in business and investing, with a specific focus on buying and selling small businesses.
+The newsletter was designed for individuals interested in business and investing, with a focus on buying and selling small businesses.
 Not institutional buyers.
 Not private equity associates running screens.
 Regular people who wanted to understand a world of transactions that most never know exists.

 With easy-to-digest information and insights, the goal was to make the content accessible to everyone who wanted to learn about the world of small businesses — regardless of their starting capital or experience level.